Termantita/AmbientIcons/about.md

 ## Features

 - Ported to Android (<cy>opaque colors</c> issue - for some reason colors aren't like in PC)
+- Ported to MacOS (thanks Ery and Justin)
 - Ambient mode for main color, secondary color, dual color, wave trail and glow

 Color pickers: